-Today’s recipe was adapted from page 302 of the KA Cookie Companion where the intro says you’ll want to make an extra batch to have on hand or freeze “when guests pop in” or “your teenagers decide late at night that they have to have some cookies”.
+Today’s Chips ‘n’ Nut Drops recipe is adapted from the KA Cookie Companion where the intro says you’ll want to make an extra batch to have on hand or freeze “when guests pop in” or “your teenagers decide late at night that they have to have some cookies”.
 I guess the point is it’s a casual cookie.

 These were okay, but the dough was kind of dry.
-It makes a good base for adding all sorts of chips, though….and M&Ms if you have some.
-My advice is, these are worth a try but only if you have lots of half bags of of chips to use up and if you like thick, not-too-buttery cookies.
-It’s possible I could have over-baked mine, so I’m curious to hear from anyone else who’s made these or plans on doing so.
+Still, the dough makes a good base for adding all sorts of add ins such as chocolate chips, candy and nuts.
+These are worth a try but only if you have lots of half bags of of chips to use up and if you like thick, not-too-buttery cookies.
+Also, it’s possible I over-baked mine, so I’m curious to hear from anyone else who’s made these or plans on doing so.
 I probably did something wrong, but it didn’t stop me from eating the cookies anyway.
 I guess I’ll freeze the rest in case unexpected teenagers pop in at night.

 Chips ‘n’ Nut Drops